laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 Our online store already feels pretty good.
 But what if I tell you that we can make it even better wire the lowest amount of effort possible?

-Let's add the `wire:navigate` attribute on the link to the cart:
+Let's add the `wire:navigate` attribute on the link to the cart in *resources/views/pages/index.blade.php*:

 ```diff
 -<a href="/cart">